 DIY window box planters on a garden shed

-Large window box planter
+Large window box planters

 To blend in with the other planter box, Multibloom Capri Geraniums were once again planted but this time, alongside Golden Creeping Jenny to blend in with the grass plant below the box.